-Meet the Author: A lively conversation with Kathy MacMillan, author of Sword and Verse, about worldbuilding, literacy, and the way fantasy reflects the concerns of the real world. (geared to readers age 12 and up)
+Meet the Author: A lively conversation with Kathy MacMillan, author of Sword and Verse and Dagger and Coin, about worldbuilding, literacy, and the way fantasy reflects the concerns of the real world. (geared to readers age 12 and up)

 Storybuilding: No matter what your genre, a rich palette of details brings the world of your story to life.
 Kathy MacMillan, author of Sword and Verse, shows how to focus on the specifics you need at each stage of the writing process to build your characters’ world without ever losing sight of the story at its heart. (geared to writers age 12 and up)